-- Element 1: Supporting patient, family and caregiver engagement at all levels and stages of OHT implementation - This element focuses on key principles (including the Patient Declaration of Values for Ontario) and promising ways to support engagement at all levels of OHTs (including the service or program level, the organizational level, and the local-system level), as well as different stages and implementation of OHTs. - Element 2: Engaging patients, families and caregivers related to the year-1 priority populations identified by OHTs - This element focuses on engaging patients, families and caregivers in a population-health management approach to improve the health outcomes of the priority population. - Element 3: Engaging patients, families and caregivers in co-designing the OHT building blocks - This element aims to identify which OHT building blocks should be prioritized for co-design with patients, families and caregivers.
+- Element 1: Supporting patient, family and caregiver engagement at all levels and stages of OHT implementation - Ontario) and promising ways to support engagement at all levels of OHTs (including the service or program level, the organizational level, and the local-system level), as well as different stages and implementation of OHTs. - Element 2: Engaging patients, families and caregivers related to the year-1 priority populations identified by OHTs - o This element focuses on engaging patients, families and caregivers in a population-health management approach to improve the health outcomes of the priority population. - Element 3: Engaging patients, families and caregivers in co-designing the OHT building blocks - o This element aims to identify which OHT building blocks should be prioritized for co-design with patients, families and caregivers.